Table of Contents

 Aside from the circulatory system, α1 adrenergic receptors are also found in the kidneys.
 When stimulated, these receptors cause the renal tubules of the kidney to reabsorb sodium.
 This leads to the drawing back of water towards the tubule and a decrease in the urine output.
 This means that the blood volume is increased, and eventually, the blood pressure is elevated.

 This mechanism, along with vasoconstriction, is thought to be a defense mechanism activated by the body during physiologic stress.
 In cases where a more efficient nutrient and oxygen delivery is needed by the tissues (e.g. the brain during ‘fight or flight’ situations), efficiency is achieved by increasing the velocity and volume of blood flowing through the blood vessels.
 This is made possible by vasoconstriction and sodium reabsorption by the kidneys.

 Although belonging to the same group as α1 receptors, α2 adrenergic receptors actually manifest effects that are somewhat contradictory to that of the former.
 These are found in the pre-synaptic cells of the post-ganglionic nerve terminals.
-These terminals actually produce the catecholamine norepinephrine which are able to bind to α-adrenergic receptors. α2 receptors however, specifically play a key role in the negative feedback mechanism in the release of this catecholamine.
+These terminals actually produce the catecholamine norepinephrine which is able to bind to α-adrenergic receptors. α2 receptors, however, specifically play a key role in the negative feedback mechanism in the release of this catecholamine.
 These act as a switch to prevent α1 receptors from going haywire.

 β-receptors and their Functions

 Other receptors include the β1 and β2 adrenergic types which stimulate various smooth muscles and other tissues in the body.
 Here are examples of their target organs and what responses they elicit when stimulated: